Abstract

 Dotball Beat The Ball is easy to understand because each turn moves the ball through a visible field of dots.
 It becomes difficult because every move is also a graph decision: a player chooses an edge, changes the local geometry of the position, and creates future access or denial for both players.
 A small board can feel casual, but the underlying problem quickly becomes a search problem with combinatorial growth.

 This paper describes why the game can become difficult, what kinds of algorithms can be used to produce strong or perfect play, and how changing board length and width creates different families of tactical possibilities.
-The goal is not only to make the bot stronger, but to understand how board design can make the game more fun, fair, and replayable.
+The goal is not only to make the bot stronger, but to understand how board design can make the game more fun, fair, accessible, and replayable.

 The board as a graph